 19. Never mix refined carbohydrates with fat!

 Refined carbs aren’t good by themselves, but mixed with foods high in fat, they create a perfect inflammation storm.
 A moderate-size mixed meal containing both refined carbs and fat results in significant increases in CRP and other inflammatory markers.
 In fact, in just one hour after eating that burger with a bun and greasy fries, CRP is triggered.
 The solution?
 Avoid refined carbs and focus on eating healthy fats.
-Just be safe, eat them separately from healthy carbs like sweet potatoes and fruits.
+It is ok to eat your healthy fats with healthy carbs like sweet potatoes, though!